triasteran/Machine-Learning-Zoomcamp-2023/CapstoneProject1/README.md

 python python predict_test.py
 ```

-This it the expected output:
+This it the expected output (numbers might be different depending on which model you decided to use):
 ```
 expected class: ALL {'all': '0.9530534744262695', 'hem': '0.046946526'}
 expected class: HEM {'all': '0.20552486181259155', 'hem': '0.79447514'}